22 Famous Tourist Attractions In Kolkata That You Can’t Afford To Miss

 10. Old Chinatown

 If you’re looking for the ultimate cultural tour of Kolkata, turn your graze towards the artistic lanes of Kumortuli.
 The traditional potters’ quarter is where most of the globally admired Durga idols are sculpted with devotion and perfection for the famous Durga Puja.
 The skilled potters here depend on their ancestral art of clay idol making for their livelihood.
-Over 150 families and thousands of artisans work hard in the congested studios to bring out some of the most intricate work ever seen in the history.
+Over 150 families and thousands of artisans work hard in the congested studios to bring out some of the most intricate work ever seen in history.
 If you have an innate passion for art and untouched empathy for artists, this is the place you have to be.

 12. Mother Teresa’s House

 Kolkata tourism thrives due to this famous place as well.
 The tale of the historical and cultural land of Kolkata is incomplete without the moving anecdotes from the life of the humanitarian and Nobel Peace Prize laureate – Mother Teresa.
 Mother Teresa’s House receives hundreds of visitors from all over the world who come here to pay homage to the sacrifice of a great human being and rest amongst the peacefulness of her followers’ beliefs.
-The place also receives many volunteers who attempt to walk in the path that was charted by Mother Theresa and serve the ones that are in need of other’s help.
+The place also receives many volunteers who attempt to walk in the path that was charted by Mother Theresa and serve the ones that need other’s help.
 The missionary remains open from 8 am till 6 pm on all days except Thursdays.

 13. National Library

 The National Library is where you will find a massive and stunning collection of books from all parts of India.
 The largest library in the country is the perfect place for book lovers and history buffs.
-With a collection of over 2.2 million books, it is a delight to just walk around in this library and feel the touch and smell of age old books that are carefully preserved.
-As an ancient building that was built as early as in 1836, the library is also popularly rumoured to be home to haunted spirits that roam the corridors.
+With a collection of over 2.2 million books, it is a delight to just walk around in this library and feel the touch and smell of age-old books that are carefully preserved.
+As an ancient building that was built as early as in 1836, the library is also popularly rumored to be home to haunted spirits that roam the corridors.
 Well, who can blame them, right?

 Know more about National Library visiting hours & timings.